matiasbarrios/backbit/README.md

 Minimalist backup tool for mirroring a source folder to its destination.
 Compares files by size and modified time.

+Inspired by *Syncronize It!*, the only Windows app I kept missing after moving to macOS.

 ## Features

 - Cross-platform (Windows, macOS, Linux)